BestAgents Logo

 • Walk away – If major issues exceed your comfort level or budget, you have the right to withdraw

-Pro tip: Get repair estimates from local contractors before negotiating.
+Pro tip: Get repair estimates from contractors before negotiating.
 Sellers are more likely to accept requests backed by concrete numbers.

 Understanding Inspection Contingencies